-It is no secret that the real estate market in Charleston, Dorchester and Berkeley Counties is a full blown Seller's Market.
+It is no secret that the real estate market in Charleston, Dorchester and Berkeley Counties is still a strong Seller's Market.
 But Sellers must still prepare in order to achieve top dollar and to meet their preferred selling timeframe.
 Pricing – Internet Exposure – Staging are critical components of an effective Marketing Strategy.

 Your home is so much more than an architectural structure or an “improvement” to quote a frequently used real estate term.
 It is extension of you and your family and selling it can be both an emotional and an intimidating experience.
 This online guide is provided as a template to help you transition from the emotional decision to the pragmatic and objective planning phase.

 The four major steps in the selling process namely 1) Planning the Sale 2) Understanding the Market 3) Getting Your Home Ready to Show and 4) Closing the Deal will be addressed in this guide.

 Planning the Sale

 Now that you have decided to sell your home you will be faced with a decision; 1) Sell it yourself or 2) Enlist the services of a trained real estate professional.
 If your home is in a high traffic area, you are willing to stay at home for showings and feel confident with the required paperwork / negotiations then selling it on your own may be appropriate.
 For the vast majority of homeowners hiring a knowledgeable professional will be the most efficient and profitable way to sell your home.

 In planning for the sale the following items will need to be considered:

 - Select a REALTOR who is right for you… Don’t be shy – interview several real estate agents